DyogenIBENS/PhylDiag/README.md

 PhylDiag can also return *syntny blocks*, if
 * identification of micro-rearrangements,
-* identification of mono-genic conserved segments
+* identification of mono-genic conserved segments are disabled (--no-imr and --no-imcs).
-* identification of mono-genic inversions

-are disabled.

 PhylDiag is explained in more details in two publications
 1. [PhylDiag : identifying complex synteny blocks that include tandem duplications using phylogenetic gene trees](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-268)